Ageism is alive and well in the Church today, and mid-40+ worship leaders across the country are shaking in their boots.

 How things have changed – growing up it seemed like all church music directors were old men.
 In the past few years the trend in our youth-obsessed culture has been for megachurches to hire young guys with guitars – and these guys often have little to no musical training.
 I can think of one megachurch worship leader who can’t sing that great, can’t play an instrument, can’t write songs or arrange music and makes about 100G a year (but he sure looks good on stage.)

 The tables do seem to be turning for those young guitar guys.
 One talented young guitar slinging worship leader I know just lost out on a lucrative megachurch job to another young guitar slinging worship leader …who had a music degree.
-I guess in harder economic times it isn’t as easy to explain the hiring of a full time music director who can’t create a chord chart.
+Now that the hipster worship leader is an accepted “thing,” one that can create a chord chart might win out over one who can’t.

 So what does the future hold for you?
 Fifty years ago you’d get a job, work there for your adult career and retire with a pension and gold watch.
 We all know those days are gone, and a worship leader job is no different.
 If you’re mid 40+ (or even in your thirties!) you have a few options: